Stellrr is currently NOT offering Sound Attenuation services, but feel free to learn all you want.

 - How big is your budget?

 If you are building a recording studio, and need the absolute best, then there is one answer.
 If you are just trying to help little Jimmy sleep better when little Sara uses the shared bathroom at night, then there is a totally different answer.
 As for the price, it is priced very similarly to any other insulation install.
 The more types of materials you have installed, the more complicated and expensive the project will be.

 Basic Sound Barrier Solutions in Austin TX

 If you just want to reduce sound transmission (most people fall into this category), then there is usually a simple answer.

 1st Option — Rock Wool Batts are great for installing in between framing studs in open walls.
-Rock Wool has a higher STC rating than other soundproofing materials like: fiberglass, open or closed cell spray foam, cellulose, denim, gypsum, and others.
+Rock Wool has a higher STC rating than other soundproofing materials like: fiberglass, open or closed cell spray foam insulation, cellulose, denim, gypsum, and others.

 2nd Option — Rock Wool Sound Boards are great if you already have sheetrock up and want soundproofing without removing the drywall.